GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (120) .md

 #### Flechette

-**Minimum Tier**: 2
+**Minimum Tier**: 3

-**Casting Time**: 3 actions
+**Casting Time**: 1 action

-**Range**: 1 foot
+**Range**: Yards equal to the spellcheck's points of success

-**Effect**: You produce a blast of shrapnel which projects outward in a 2 yard cone, fan, or semifan (as you choose) from the point you deisgnate.
-Everything caught in the area suffers a cutting attack.
-You may use metal as a material component to increases the lethality.
-Divide the number of pounds by the number creatures attacked by the spell.
-This is a bonus to the attacks.
-Alternatively, you may use the material to ease the difficulty of casting the spell- each pound granting a +2 bonus to the spellcheck.
-Any metal used must be in the caster's possession and is lost.
+**Effect**: You produce up to 3 magical projectiles which can each inflict a thrown blade attack against a creature in range.
+You may use your reaction to change the damage type of one of the projectiles to be an exotic damage type of your choice.
+If the spell check was a critical success, each thrown blade attack inflicted by this spell gains a bonus equal to your [Magic] bonus for the purposes of determining if it was a critical hit.

-**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard.
+**At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of projectiles by 1.

-**Critical Failure**: You explode with shrpanel, causing you to lose a hitpoint before causing a slashing attack against yourself and everything within 1 foot.
+**Critical Failure**: You fail to properly form they projectiles, resulting in a small explosin which only harms you, inflictng a thrown blade attack against you with bonus to the attack equal to the spell's tier.

 #### Fortify